Photos by Miranda Stamps

 Sharpen up your skills, sports fans.
 It's time for...

 Never heard of it?
 You're not alone, as it's been around for only ten or so years, and in the US for a considerably shorter time.
 And had it not been for a chance walk through Fort Greene Park in Brooklyn on a warm summer day in early August, your faithful blogger would be among you.

-My hubby, my son-in-law, and my daughter's beloved boyfriend were out for a stroll when they spotted unusual activity in the park.
+My hubby, my son-in-law, and a friend were out for a stroll when they spotted unusual activity in the park.
 Wooden pins with numbers on them, two men and a ten-year-old boy, and a not inconsiderable amount of alcohol were at work (on the part of the people with the pins, not my family, of course), engaged in a serious game of undetermined origin.